OffchainLabs/nitro/changelog/bragaigor-nit-4598.md

 ### Fixed
- - Always return error if batchFetcher returns error
+ - If batchFetcher returns error use existing LegacyBatchGasCost value